lambder/Clojure-MacOSX/README.markdown

 ClojureX
 ========

 Easy set up for Clojure on Mac OS X (Snow) Leopard.

-Of course there's no real reason why this shouldn't work on any other Unix, but I only test it on my MacBook.
+*NEW*: Experimental support for Cygwin.
+See note.

 Set Up Instructions
 -------------------